yikwun/jekyll-now/projects.md

 #### YouTube GUI

 YouTube is widely known as a leader in the video sharing platform with over five billion videos watched every day!
-This is an application that can save your favourite videos from a search, while also giving the ability to rate them locally and create a collection of your favourite videos.
+I have created an application that can save your favourite videos from a search on YouTube, while also providing a functionality to rate videos locally and ultimately create a collection of your favourite videos that can be accessed instantly.

 ![_config.yml]({{ site.baseurl }}/images/youtube01.png)

 This is an example of the graph view implemented by the application.
 Resizing will dynamically change the number of videos displayed on each row.
+Each query is limited to 25 search results.

 ![_config.yml]({{ site.baseurl }}/images/youtube02.png)